ETHSydney/Ethereum-training/README.md

 ##Pre workshop

 ## Register
 Attendees will have to be registered to access the secure building.
-Please complete the following register form http://goo.gl/forms/dt08Sl77oAnvg1hH3
+Please complete the following register form before the event http://goo.gl/forms/dt08Sl77oAnvg1hH3

 ### Install Node.js
 Attendees will need a laptop with node.js installed on it.
 Node.js can be downloaded from